 You can book campsites here, and be sure to do so as soon as you’re sure of your dates–they fill up fast!

-We stayed at Satara and enjoyed it, though would have slightly preferred staying at Lower Sabie had we been able to get in (they were fully booked when we booked a month in advance).
+We stayed at Satara and enjoyed it, though we would have slightly preferred staying at Lower Sabie had we been able to get in (they were fully booked when we booked a month in advance).

 If you’re looking for something away from the crowds, Olifants is beautiful and further north than the other two I mentioned.